GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention

 \textbf{\textit{Traffic Speed}}.
-The METR-LA dataset~\cite{DCRNN_ICLR2018} records the traffic speed collected at 207 loop detectors in the highways of Los Angeles from March 1, 2012 to June 27, 2012.
-The \discretionary{PEMS-BAY}{PEMS-BAY}{PEMS-BAY} dataset~\cite{DCRNN_ICLR2018} records the traffic speed collected at 325 sensors in the San Francisco Bay Area from January 1,~2017 to June 30, 2017.
-For both datasets, the traffic speed readings are aggregated into five-minute windows. \discretionary{METR-LA}{METR-LA}{METR-LA} contains seven million data points (207 nodes $\times$ number of ``five minutes'' over almost four months); \discretionary{PEMS-BAY}{PEMS-BAY}{PEMS-BAY} contains 17 million data points (325 nodes $\times$ number of ``five minutes'' in six months).
-We build spatial dependency graph for each dataset by applying the theory of Gaussian Markov random fields.
+The PEMS-BAY dataset~\cite{DCRNN_ICLR2018} compiles traffic speed data from 325 sensors across the San Francisco Bay Area.
+This dataset spans six months, from January 1, 2017, to June 30, 2017.
+Traffic speed readings are recorded in five-minute intervals, resulting in approximately 17 million data points (calculated from 325 nodes and the total number of five-minute periods across six months).
+In line with Forecaster~\cite{Forecaster}, we utilized the Gaussian Markov random fields theory to establish a spatial dependency graph.

 \textbf{\textit{Auxiliary Information}}.
-Due to the difficulty of obtaining high-quality weather data at the locations of the sensors, we do not leverage auxiliary information for forecasting tasks on thest two datasets.
+Due to challenges in acquiring high-quality weather data for the sensor locations, we did not incorporate auxiliary information in this dataset.